An Economic Recovery Program—Theirs vs. Mine

-Trump had called the virus a ‘hoax’, said it would be over by April, declared publicly there were millions of test kits being used when there weren’t, and blamed first the Chinese then the Europeans for the obvious spread of the virus, and rising death toll, in the US.
+Trump had called the virus a “hoax,” said it would be over by April, declared publicly there were millions of test kits being used when there weren’t, and blamed first the Chinese and then the Europeans for the obvious spread of the virus, and rising death toll, in the U.S.

-His answer thus far to the spreading and deepening economic impact of the disease has been to demand US Federal Reserve bank chair, Jay Powell, to drop interest rates further plus advocate a payroll tax cut across the board—the latter a measure that economists almost unanimously say will have no stimulus effect on the economy.
-Even his own advisers, Steve Mnuchin & Larry Kudlow, reportedly have advised against the payroll tax cut.
+His answer thus far to the spreading and deepening economic impact of the disease has been to demand U.S. Federal Reserve bank chair, Jay Powell, drop interest rates further, plus advocate a payroll tax cut across the board—the latter a measure that economists almost unanimously say will have no stimulus effect on the economy.
+Even his own advisers, Steve Mnuchin and Larry Kudlow, reportedly have advised against the payroll tax cut.
 The payroll tax cut was first enacted under Obama to try to stimulate consumption in the wake of the last 2008 economic crash.
 It is generally acknowledged not to have had much, if any, effect on economic recovery.

 How the Virus is Crushing the Economy